roycetech/rast/Getting-Started-Detailed.md

 #### Step 2: Defining outcomes and the variables that affects the test.

-For the sake of simplicity, we will define the variables and outcomes in a separate yaml file, mainly because the next steps are purely configurations.
-Using yaml is completely optional.
+For the sake of simplicity, we will define the variables and outcomes in a separate YAML file, mainly because the next steps are purely configurations.
+Using YAML is completely optional.

 Create a folder `rast` in the same level as the spec file: